 176. Lasers in Biomedical Applications.
 (4) Lecture, three hours; discussion, one hour; outside study, eight hours.
 Requisite: course 101.
 Study of different types of laser systems and their operation.
 Examination of their roles in current and projected biomedical applications.
 Specific capabilities of laser radiation to be related to each example.
-Letter grading.
+Letter grad-Mr. Fetterman (W)